noahkra/ClustertruckSpeedrunMod/README.md

 Put the folder anywhere and run the exe.
 Select your Clustertruck folder and the desired patches and press the patch button, then launch the game as normal.
 ## Autosplitter
 To use the auto splitter just enable it in the patches.
 To use the auto splitter you must use LiveSplit 1.8.29 or above.
-Make sure any other autosplitters are disabled.
+Make sure any other auto splitters are disabled.

 # Known issues
-- Unpatching after patching doesn't work.
+- Unpatching after patching doesn't work currently.
 Just restart the program after which it should work fine.
-- This mod is not compatible with mrhappyrobot's autosplitter, as that is hard coded to read memory values which are moved around by modding the game.
+- This mod is not compatible with happyrobot33's auto splitter.
+Instead, use the auto splitter patch provided.